dan1423/dfi_etl/README.md

 - Copy all standardized vocabulary files (e.g.,`loinc.csv`,`RXNCONSO.RRF`) into the `standard_vocabularies/raw/{folder_name} e.g. standardized_vocabularies/raw/loinc/loinc.csv` folder

 ### Step 3.1: Transform internal ehr data (skip this step for this project)
--Transformation of ehr data needs to be improved in the future when accessing real data -Current transformation renames file columns to match schema columns -It also enerates subject ids by assessing demographics table for current patients and mapping mrns accross tables -run the following script:
+-Transformation of ehr data needs to be improved in the future when accessing real data.
+This step requires extracting columns from 22 files from data dump.

+### Step 3.2: Transform internal ehr data -  and
+-renames tables to match database columns
+-generates subject ids based on demographics data and maps to other data -run the following script:
  ```bash
 python scripts/transform_scripts/transform_ehr.py